 A coloured rod reflected in a mirror so that the reflection in the mirror coincides with a differently coloured rod on the other side of the mirror, creating a form of ambiguous optical illusion.

+A study in perception, illusion and the interpretation of ambiguous visual stimuli.
 I’ve been interested in mirrors and reflections since I was a teenager in the late 1960s.
 My first mirror based work was done at that time.
 It started a science based endeavour rather than an artistic one – involving the construction of an astronomical telescope, including the grinding of its primary parabolic mirror.